swluken/TouchTreeGrid/README.md

 TouchTreeGrid
 =============

-TouchTreeGrid is an extremely versatile and easy to implement Sencha Touch 2.1x custom component that supports Tree and Accordion grid view layouts.
-It was designed after Mitchell Simoen's Ext.ux.touch.grid component.
+TouchTreeGrid is an extremely versatile and easy to implement Sencha Touch 2.1x custom component that supports Tree Grids, Standard Grids and traditional Accordion view layouts (all by the same component).
+Column sorting and custom data renderings such as comma formatting, currency, percents and custom colors for negative vs. positive values are included.
 TouchTreeGrid utilizes Sencha’s Ext.dataview.List component and Disclosure events are supported for leafs and optionally for category rows.

-TouchTreeGrid was developed entirely within Sencha Architect (v2.2) designer product.
-An Architect component is provided for import into your toolbox (TouchTreeGrid.xdc).
+TouchTreeGrid was developed entirely within Sencha Architect (v2.2) designer product and can also be used without Architect.
+An Architect component is provided for import into your toolbox (TouchTreeGrid.xdc - Sencha Architect Version: 2.2.1 Build: 951).
 Using Sencha Architect you can implement this component for new grid implementations very rapidly.
 Both basic and advanced examples are included in the download.
 Scrolling and overall functionality was found to be very fast for a larger data example containing +3000 rows and 3 category levels .

+This software can be downloaded at <a href="https://github.com/swluken/TouchTreeGrid>https://github.com/swluken/TouchTreeGrid</a>

 To see a working demo, visit